 This past weekend, I put together a little party for a small group of friends.
+Most of them decided to use one vehicle to reach the venue, but who’d waste time looking for a party bus in Sacramento?
+I hired them all one bus and arranged for transport.
 We’ve all been super busy and stressed out lately, so I chose a mellow theme: Come over in the late morning in your pajamas and enjoy some breakfast while watching the cartoons you loved as a kid.
 It was the perfect excuse for everyone to just veg out for a couple hours!

 -Sugary Breakfast Cereal.
 Ask everyone for their favorites.
 I pre-opened the boxes and hid small prizes in the cereal–folks got pretty excited when they found them!
 Bowls and milk were available for traditionalists, and cups were available for those who wanted to mix n’ match cereal and munch on it like popcorn.